New Age: Emergence and development: c. 1970–2000

-The claims of channelers Jane Roberts (Seth Material), Helen Schucman (A Course in Miracles), J. Z. Knight (Ramtha), Neale Donald Walsch (Conversations with God) (note that Walsch denies being a "channeler" and his books make it obvious that he is not one, though the text emerged through a dialogue with a deeper part of himself in a process comparable to automatic writing) contributed to the movement's growth.
+Channelers Jane Roberts (Seth Material), Helen Schucman (A Course in Miracles), J. Z. Knight (Ramtha), Neale Donald Walsch (Conversations with God) contributed to the movement's growth.
 The first significant exponent of the New Age movement in the U.S. has been cited as Ram Dass.
 Core works in the propagating of New Age ideas included Jane Roberts's Seth series, published from 1972 onward, Helen Schucman's 1975 publication A Course in Miracles, and James Redfield's 1993 work The Celestine Prophecy.
 A number of these books became best sellers, such as the Seth book series which quickly sold over a million copies.
 Supplementing these books were videos, audiotapes, compact discs and websites.
 The development of the internet in particular further popularized New Age ideas and made them more widely accessible.

 New Age ideas influenced the development of rave culture in the late 1980s and 1990s.
 In Britain during the 1980s, the term New Age Travellers came into use, although York characterised this term as "a misnomer created by the media".
 These New Age Travellers had little to do with the New Age as the term was used more widely, with scholar of religion Daren Kemp observing that "New Age spirituality is not an essential part of New Age Traveller culture, although there are similarities between the two worldviews".
 The term New Age came to be used increasingly widely by the popular media in the 1990s.